dupriezt/thesissubject/boitesDeTexteDansLaPageCandidatureDeLApplication.md

 BOITES DE TEXTES DANS LA PAGE CANDIDATURE DE L'APPLICATION (utilisées pour la feuille de résumé du sujet de thèse)
 # Résumé du sujet de thèse

 Large and complex industrial applications have a lifetime of 15 to 25 years.
 Bugs arrive daily in any application that is large enough and needs to evolve to adapt to new requirements.
 Identifying bugs is a really time consuming task.
-In this PhD we will (1) explore the idea of back-in-time debuggers, able to step executions backward, (2) explore new ways to debug applications by comparison of program executions and (3) design a domain specific language to help developer automatise debugging sessions.
+In this PhD we will (1) explore the idea of back-in-time debuggers, able to step executions backward, (2) explore new ways to debug applications by comparing program executions and (3) design a domain specific language to help developer automatise debugging sessions.

 # Contexte sociétal, économique et/ou industriel